UnbloktTechnology/nexeraid-examples/v2/airdrop-platform/contracts/README.md

    c. set DEPLOY_ROOT to "local" to use your input allowList
    d. add rpc providers url such as AMOY_PROVIDER_URL or SEPOLIA_PROVIDER_URL
-6. Run deployment command `npm run deploy-{nameOfNetwork}` as shown in package.json
+6. Run deployment command `npm run deploy-{nameOfNetwork}` as shown in package.json Alternatively if you want to deploy a factory contract, run `npm run deploy-factory-{nameOfNetwork}`
 7. Use the generated file `./outputFiles/allowListObj.json` in your front end to generate merkle proofs to claim tokens, as per shown in our example (the order of the keys matter in this case).

 ## Local Development